clj-python/libpython-clj/topics/embedded.md

 1. In some cases a mainly Python team wants to use some Clojure for a small part of their work.
-Telling them to host python from Clojur is for them a missive and potentially disruptive change.
+Telling them to host python from Clojure is for them a missive and potentially disruptive change.
 2. The python ecosystem is moving away from the shared library and towards compiling a statically linked executable.
 This can never work with